admsev/ruby-sdk/README.md

 Tools can include annotations that provide additional metadata about their behavior.
 The following annotations are supported:

-- `destructive_hint`: Indicates if the tool performs destructive operations.
-Defaults to true
-- `idempotent_hint`: Indicates if the tool's operations are idempotent.
-Defaults to false
-- `open_world_hint`: Indicates if the tool operates in an open world context.
-Defaults to true
-- `read_only_hint`: Indicates if the tool only reads data (doesn't modify state).
-Defaults to false
 - `title`: A human-readable title for the tool
+- `read_only_hint`: Indicates if the tool only reads data (doesn't modify state)
+- `destructive_hint`: Indicates if the tool performs destructive operations
+- `idempotent_hint`: Indicates if the tool's operations are idempotent
+- `open_world_hint`: Indicates if the tool operates in an open world context

 Annotations can be set either through the class definition using the `annotations` class method or when defining a tool using the `define` method.

 ## Prompts

-MCP spec includes [Prompts](https://modelcontextprotocol.io/specification/2025-06-18/server/prompts), which enable servers to define reusable prompt templates and workflows that clients can easily surface to users and LLMs.
+MCP spec includes [Prompts](https://modelcontextprotocol.io/docs/concepts/prompts), which enable servers to define reusable prompt templates and workflows that clients can easily surface to users and LLMs.

 The `MCP::Prompt` class provides two ways to create prompts: